-If you're not looking to spend a lot of money and don't require fancy screens, apps, and connectivity, the Yosuda Indoor Cycling Bike is an affordable option.
+If you're not looking to spend a lot of money and don't require fancy screens, apps, and connectivity, the Yosuda Indoor Cycling Bike is a solid option.
 While it is quite basic compared to high-end models, this simple and sturdy spin bike provides a very effective workout.
 It has a 35 lb weighted flywheel with an infinite range of friction resistance to suit any exercise intensity.
 Its upright style requires an athletic body position, and it offers a large range of seat and handlebar height adjustments to fit riders of varying user heights.
 The padded seat is comfortable, and the large handlebar offers numerous hand placement options.
 The LCD display is basic but functional, showing one workout metric at a time.
 Below the console is a device holder, so you can place a tablet or phone for viewing while you ride.
-It does not have any wireless connectivity, but you could easily follow along with studio workouts from popular apps, just without any metrics displayed on your screen.
+It does not have any wireless connectivity, but you could easily follow along with studio workouts from popular apps, just without any metrics being tracked or displayed on your screen.
 It also comes with toe cage pedals, a bottle holder, and transport wheels integrated into the front stabilizer.

 The biggest drawback to the Yosuda Indoor Cycling Bike is its lack of connectivity.
 You can follow along with some workouts, but the bike doesn't integrate with any apps the way higher-end bikes do.
-That said, it costs a fraction of the price, and it provides a great workout as long as you don't require app integration to get and keep you motivated.
+That said, it costs a fraction of the price, and it provides a great workout as long as you don't require app integration to keep you motivated.
 Simple yet effective, the Yosuda is a quality option that won't break the bank.

 Peloton has quickly grown into one of the most recognizable names in home fitness, and after testing the Peloton Bike+, we can tell you that it's more than just hype.
 While it is structurally nearly identical to the original Bike, the Bike+ has had some minor cosmetic changes, and it now comes with an upgraded 23.8-inch swiveling HD touchscreen, better speakers, improved connectivity, Auto-Follow automatic resistance changes, and more.
 These changes have also resulted in a significant increase in price, but thankfully that includes free delivery and professional assembly.
 The bike itself is very sleek and streamlined, with 100 levels of nearly silent magnetic resistance and ample range for riders of all fitness levels.
 The screen is bright, has excellent resolution, and integrates seamlessly with the Peloton app which is really the highlight of the Bike+.
 Peloton has done an amazing job of developing their app, with live classes daily, thousands of on-demand studio classes of all types, lengths, music genres, etc, and the best instructors in the business.
-After using the app during testing, we learned firsthand why Peloton and their instructors have such a devoted following and large user community.
+After using the app during testing, we learned firsthand why Peloton and its instructors have such a devoted following and a large user community.
 The new Auto-Follow resistance option will also change the resistance for you based on the instructor's prompts, or you can still adjust it manually using the resistance knob.
 They also offer a broad range of off-the-bike workouts, and the swiveling screen makes it easy to follow along from anywhere in the room.

 MYX Fitness is a lesser-known brand increasingly crowded home exercise market, but they bring an intriguing option to the table with the MYX II Plus bike.
-While perhaps not as sleek-looking and refined as some of the competition, the bike itself is sturdy and stable with a massive range of friction resistance to suit users of all fitness levels.
+While perhaps not as sleek-looking and refined as some of the competition, the bike itself is sturdy and stable with a massive range of friction resistance to suit users of any fitness level.
 An enormous range of fit adjustments and a 350-pound weight capacity also means that it should work for most users.
 It comes equipped with a WiFi and Bluetooth-enabled 21.5-inch swiveling HD touchscreen that can be oriented however you like for on and off-the-bike workouts using the OpenFit app.
 OpenFit has a good selection of studio-style cycling workouts with all the ride types, lengths, and music genres to choose from, all of which are based on heart rate zones using the included Polar heart rate armband.
 The app also has a huge selection of off-bike workouts ranging from strength training and pilates to yoga and meditation, and the Plus version we tested comes with a set of 6 dumbells (you choose between light, medium, and heavy), a kettlebell, a bike mat, exercise mat, foam roller, and a resistance band so you can follow along and build you own little home gym.
 The MYX II Plus also comes with plenty of other useful features, and delivery and assembly are included in the price, adding to its impressive value.